New Brunswick: Rail

 Via Rail's Ocean service, which connects Montreal to Halifax, is currently the oldest continuously operated passenger route in North America, with stops from west to east at Campbellton, Charlo, Jacquet River, Petit Rocher, Bathurst, Miramichi, Rogersville, Moncton, and Sackville.

 Canadian National Railway operates freight services along the same route, as well as a subdivision from Moncton to Saint John.
 The New Brunswick Southern Railway, a division of J. D. Irving Limited, together with its sister company Eastern Maine Railway form a continuous 305 km main line connecting Saint John and Brownville Junction, Maine.

+Cities, towns, villages, counties and parishes

+There are 8 cities, 30 towns, and 21 villages in New Brunswick, grouped into 15 counties and 152 parishes.
+The fifteen counties, alphabetically, are Albert, Carleton, Charlotte, Gloucester, Kent, Kings, Madawaska, Northumberland, Queens, Restigouche, Saint John, Sunbury, Victoria, Westmorland, and York.

+New Brunswick's provincial capital is Fredericton.
+The population of the city is 63,116 as of 2021.
+The largest city by population is Moncton with 79,400 residents, and the largest in land area is Saint John at 315.59 km2.
+New Brunswick's other cities are Dieppe, Miramichi, Edmundston, Bathurst, and Campbellton.

 Culture

 Historic places and museums

 There are about 61 historic places in New Brunswick, including Fort Beauséjour, Kings Landing Historical Settlement and the Village Historique Acadien.
 Established in 1842, the New Brunswick Museum in Saint John was designated as the provincial museum of New Brunswick.
 The province is also home to a number of other museums in addition to the provincial museum.